WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/4_Numbers/Num_3.md

 From the firstborn of the people of Israel he took the money, 1,365 shekels, by the shekel of the sanctuary.

 ###### 51
-And Moses gave the redemption money to Aaron and his sons, according to the word of the LORD, as the LORD commanded Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Moses gave the redemption money to Aaron and his sons, according to the word of the LORD, as the LORD commanded Moses.

 ***